 The IRS says there is no free lunch when it comes to taxes.
 If you transfer title on your home, whether voluntarily through a warranty deed or grant deed, or involuntarily through foreclosure, you have sold your home.
 You might be subject to taxes, even if you sold your home at a loss, either on a short sale or by foreclosure.

-I spoke with Julian Block, an attorney in Larchmont, NY, who has been cited by The New York Times as a leading tax professional.
-Here is what he has to say about taxes, gains and losses on distressed sales such as foreclosures and short sales:
+I spoke with Julian Block, an attorney in Larchmont, NY.
+Here is what he has to say about taxes, gains, and losses on distressed sales such as foreclosures and short sales.

 Julian Block on Gains and Losses